junglesta/speak/README.md

 **Urgent:**

-- .indexes .page-link:hover no need to move others
 - xml sitemap
 - open graf
 - twitter cards
+- .indexes .page-link:hover no need to move others
+- firefox no display clip-path (turn it into svg)

 **Sometime soon:**